joaohenrifranco/budget-tracker/README.md

 - Fill `.env` file using the downloaded JSON file

 ### Setup Google Sheet
-- Create new sheet or choose existing
+- Create new sheet or choose existing on google drive
-- Share sheet with your service account created above email
+- Share sheet via web interface with your service account email (created above)
 - Fill spreadsheet id in `.env` file (found in the url: docs.google.com/spreadsheets/d/SPREADSHEET_ID)
 - Fill the spreadsheet range in the A1 format (something like `Sheet1!A1:G1`)